em1e/42_cub3d/README.md

 There are two versions of the program, the mandatory part and the bonus part.
 Bonus part adds a minimap, cats, start and end screens, as well as the ability to rotate the view by moving the mouse.

-`NOTE`: we cannot gurantee that it will work on windows devices, it should run on mac and linux just fine.
+`❗note` : we cannot gurantee that it will work on windows devices, it should run on mac and linux just fine.

 To compile the mandatory part, `cd` into the cloned directory and: